OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:28

-At that time, when David saw that the Lord had answered him on the threshing floor of Ornan the Jebusite,
+When David realised that the Lord had responded to him at the threshing floor of Ornan the Jebusite,

 > he offered sacrifice there.